 Another huge burden is it would need three to five coats applied on the wood to achieve a perfect translucent finish, making the drying process even longer.

 Also, you cannot store tung oil for a long time.
-You should use tung oil immediately because if you leave it in storage, it will thicken and harden after some time.
+Tung oil may go bad, so you should use it immediately because if you leave it in storage, it will thicken and harden after some time.

 What is Teak Oil?